rails/rails/guides/source/active_support_core_extensions.md

 For example, the railties test suite uses that one in a few places to prevent command messages from being echoed intermixed with the progress status.

-Silencing exceptions is also possible with +suppress+.
+Silencing exceptions is also possible with `suppress`.
 This method receives an arbitrary number of exception classes.
-If an exception is raised during the execution of the block and is +kind_of?+ any of the arguments, +suppress+ captures it and returns silently.
+If an exception is raised during the execution of the block and is `kind_of?` any of the arguments, `suppress` captures it and returns silently.
 Otherwise the exception is reraised:

 ```ruby
 # If the user is locked the increment is lost, no big deal.